rchaganti/InfraBlueprints/README.md

 	- **Comprehensive**: A set of tests that perform a comprehensive operations validation of the infrastructure at the desired state.
 Comprehensive
 	- For ease of identification, the test script names include *Simple* or *Comprehensive* within the file name.

-##TO-DO
+##TODO
+- Integrate with Microsoft's Operations Validation Framework
-- Add support for remotely running the integration and operations tests
+- Add support for remotely running the integration and operations tests.
+- Add support for solution stack operations validation.